natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Tempest%20Mk%20V%20(Vickers%20P).md

 {{break}}
 {{Navigation-Start|{{Annotation|Archive of the in-game description|An archive of the historical description of the vehicle that was presented in-game prior to Update 1.55 'Royal Armour'}}}}
 {{Navigation-First-Simple-Line}}
 The Hawker Tempest Mk.V equipped with Vickers P guns was an experimental ground attack and strike aircraft developed for the RAF.
-The concept involved taking the new Tempest Mk.V and adding the 47mm P gun in a long pod beneath each wing.
-The Vickers P gun was itself a development of the earlier 40mm Vickers S gun which had been used successfully by the Hawker Hurricane MkIID.
+The concept involved taking the new Tempest Mk.V and adding the 47 mm P gun in a long pod beneath each wing.
+The Vickers P gun was itself a development of the earlier 40 mm Vickers S gun which had been used successfully by the Hawker Hurricane Mk IID.
 However, the introduction of the Panzer VI Tiger tank into the North African theatre highlighted the limitations of the Vickers S gun, resulting in the need for a new, more potent anti-tank weapon.
-Three designs competed against each other, all in 47mm: Rolls-Royce, Vickers and the War Office Design Department.
+Three designs competed against each other, all in 47 mm: Rolls-Royce, Vickers and the War Office Design Department.
 Rolls-Royce were directed to concentrate their efforts elsewhere leaving only two competing designs, neither of which was ready before the end of the Second World War.
 Very little information has survived regarding either design, although at least one photograph has been found showing the Vickers P gun fitted in a long pod beneath each wing of a Hawker Tempest V. What little test data has been discovered shows that the P gun had a muzzle energy well in excess of both the British 2 and 3 pounder guns and would have been a formidable weapon.
 {{Navigation-End}}

 == Media ==
 <!-- ''Excellent additions to the article would be video guides, screenshots from the game, and photos.'' -->

 ;Skins

-- [https://live.warthunder.com/feed/camouflages/?vehicle=tempest_mkv_vikkers Skins and camouflages for the {{PAGENAME}} from live.warthunder.com.]
+* [https://live.warthunder.com/feed/camouflages/?vehicle=tempest_mkv_vikkers Skins and camouflages for the {{PAGENAME}} from live.warthunder.com.]

 ;Videos
 {{Youtube-gallery|ObEcMPqFBbE|'''The Shooting Range #259''' - ''Tips & Tricks'' section at 09:11 discusses the {{PAGENAME}}.}}

 == See also ==
 ''Links to the articles on the War Thunder Wiki that you think will be useful for the reader, for example:''

-- ''reference to the series of the aircraft;''
+* ''reference to the series of the aircraft;''
-- ''links to approximate analogues of other nations and research trees.''
+* ''links to approximate analogues of other nations and research trees.''

 == External links ==
 ''Paste links to sources and external resources, such as:''

-- ''topic on the official game forum;''
+* ''topic on the official game forum;''
-- ''encyclopedia page on the aircraft;''
-- ''other literature.''
+* ''other literature.''

 {{AirManufacturer Hawker}}
 {{Britain strike aircraft}}